awsdocs/aws-java-developer-guide-v2/doc_source/examples-dynamodb-items.rst

 attribute value can be a scalar, set, or document type.
 For more information, see :ddb-dg:`Naming Rules and Data Types <HowItWorks.NamingRulesDataTypes>` in the |ddb-dg|.

 .. _dynamodb-get-item:

-Retrieve (Get) an Item from a Table
+Retrieve (get) an item from a table
 ===================================

 Call the |ddbclient|'s :methodname:`getItem` method and pass it a